 A Murder Shatters Peaceful Valley

-The residents of Caroline, nicknamed the Peaceful Valley, eagerly awaits the arrival of hometown superstar Darlene Timmons.
-She is on a national tour with fellow singer Esther Phillips, who escaped from a fundamentalist compound and is trying to raise money to help other young women and men to escape from cults and supremacy groups.
+The residents of Caroline, nicknamed the Peaceful Valley, has eagerly anticipated the arrival of hometown superstar Astrid Stone.
+She is on a national tour with fellow singer Ruth Phillips, who escaped from a fundamentalist polygamist compound and is trying to raise money to help other young women and men to escape from cults and supremacy groups.
 Officials hope the concert will mark the start of a new spring tradition.

-Those hopes are dashed when Darlene’s broken and bloody body is found in a car trunk.
-Esther is afraid for her own life when the murder looks like members of her former cult carried out the dark deed, and superstitious townsfolk fear Esther’s former ties to fundamentalists may have sparked the resurrection of the Posse Comitatus, a dark chapter in Shawano County’s history that took root in a nearby village.
+Those hopes are dashed when Astrid’s broken and bloody body is found in a car trunk.
+Ruth is afraid for her own life when the murder looks like members of her former cult carried out the dark deed, and superstitious townsfolk fear Ruth’s former ties to fundamentalists may have sparked the resurrection of the Posse Comitatus, a dark chapter in Shawano County’s history that took root in a nearby village.

 Death by Order of the Queen

 The Lonesome Pine Ballroom was once a grand fixture in the village of Gresham, but the jewel of the community has since decayed, prompting its resurrection and renovation.
 To accomplish that, more than one hundred thousand dollars needs to be raised.
 Although it was a controversial notion, local bookstore owner Zachary Gagewood thought of bringing into the normally strait-laced community a pack of drag queens to entertain, amuse and pick up a few coins for the renovations.

 It seemed like a good idea in the beginning—until one of the most outspoken critics in the community is found dead, the heel of a stiletto embedded in his forehead.